Ped20/Project-2-ANOVA-Post-Hoc-test/README.md

 2. **Consistent performance ranking:** Mean values declined stepwise from Dark Green → Green → Light Green for every trait, and Duncan's test placed each group into a separate significance class (a / b / c).
 3. **Field relevance:** Dark Green genotypes recorded ~14% greater plant length and ~19% greater root length than Light Green genotypes, supporting leaf colour as a simple, low-cost visual indicator of plant vigour during field screening.
 4. **Experimental design note:** Replication was unequal across groups (Dark = 40, Green = 40, Light = 20); this unbalanced design should be stated in the methodology.
-5. **Basis for further analysis:** These confirmed group differences provide the statistical foundation for trait-relationship modelling (Project 3) and multivariate genotype clustering (Project 4).
+5. **Basis for further analysis:** These confirmed group differences provide the statistical foundation for trait relationship modelling (Project 3) and multivariate genotype clustering (Project 4).